How to Choose the Best College: Essential Factors to Consider

 Beyond academics, consider the other aspects of student life that could enrich your experience:

-Whether you're interested in sports, the arts, or community service, make sure the college has the facilities and opportunities to keep you engaged.
+Whether you're interested in sports, the arts, or community service, the college should have the facilities and opportunities to keep you engaged.

 Practical Tips for Making Your Final Decision